eleanorbucke21/pp5/README.md

 - As a user I want to be able to buy products.
 - As a user I want to receive a confirmation notification after I have bought something.
 - As a user I want to receive an email confirmation after I have bought something.
+- As a user I want to be able to use the contact form.

 Homepage <strong><u>(Logged in) </u></strong>
 - As a user I want to be able to buy products.
 - As a user I want to be able to logout.
+- I want to be able to see that I am logged in via the user icon.

 Header/Navbar<strong><u>(Not logged in)</u></strong>
 - I want to be able to see the website name.
 - I want to be able to search in the search bar.
+- I want to be able to see that I am not logged in via the user icon with an x.

 Register